Steps to Chemical Cleaning of Cooling Towers

-Scalebreak® quickly removes deposits like lime, scale and rust that otherwise drastically reduce efficiency, increase expenses and damage to vital components.
+Scalebreak® quickly removes deposits like lime, scale, and rust that otherwise drastically reduce efficiency, increase expenses, and damage vital components.

-The fourth edition in our series, Cleaning With ScaleBreak®, features the steps for cleaning cooling towers with ScaleBreak.
+The fourth edition of our series, Cleaning With ScaleBreak®, features the steps for cleaning cooling towers with ScaleBreak.

 - Turn off all water treatment chemicals, pH & conductivity meters.
-Once the ScaleBreak is added to the basin, it will give false readings to these devices and in turn, they will try to make corrections to the system.
+Once the ScaleBreak is added to the basin, it will give false readings to these devices, and in turn, they will try to make corrections to the system.
 You do not want a blow-down of the system initiated where the ScaleBreak will be needlessly purged out.
-It is equally important to also shut off or disconnect any non-chemical systems, especially alternating high frequency electric types as leaving this technology on can cause unintended damage to the unit during a cleaning.
+It is equally important to shut off or disconnect any non-chemical systems, especially alternating high-frequency electric types, as leaving this technology can cause unintended damage to the unit during cleaning.

 - Close the make-up water valve to the basin.

-- If the basin contains loose scale or debris, it is a good practice to remove it prior to a descaling.
-This can be accommodated by utilizing our Cooling Tower Vacuum (CTV) so the ScaleBreak is not needlessly wasted on these deposits.
+- If the basin contains loose scale or debris, it is good to remove it before a descaling.
+This can be accommodated by utilizing our Cooling Tower Vacuum (CTV), so the ScaleBreak is not needlessly wasted on these deposits.

 - If possible, turn off the fan during the duration of your cleaning.
 It is possible that the foam generated as a result of the ScaleBreak dissolving the scale could be sucked up and blown out the top.

 - Slowly start to add the prescribed amount of ScaleBreak to the water in the basin, preferably on the opposite side of the pump suction.
 This action will allow the ScaleBreak to dilute first with the water.
-Please note: do not pour ScaleBreak onto the hot deck, only add it in the basin with the water.
+Please note: do not pour ScaleBreak onto the hot deck.
+Only add it to the basin with the water.

 - The foaming reaction is a natural occurrence when ScaleBreak is dissolving the scale deposits in the system.